-François Coupal is chair of the Quebec division board.
+François Coupal is the past chair of the Quebec division board.
 He has served on the MS Society board for the past nine years including as secretary of the board and served for four years as the treasurer.
 He has been active in various committees and task forces at both the division and national levels, most notably serving as a member of the strategic planning task force that culminated in the approval of Momentum 2015.
 He has also served on the governance review task force and its successor governance committee, which have been providing the leadership to a significant modernization of the MS Society’s governance.
 François also served as a member of the renewal initiative oversight committee and is a member of the compensation; executive; finance, audit and risk management committee; and investment committees of the board of directors.

 John Folka (British Columbia), Treasurer

 John Folka graduated from Simon Fraser University with a BA in Economics and went on to become a chartered accountant articling with KPMG LLP.
 He is currently a partner in the KPMG Enterprise practice working with private companies as well as non-profit organizations.

 John became involved with the MS Society in 1999 since participating in the MS 100 Hole Golf Challenge and the MS Bike Tour.
 John is a past chair of the British Columbia and Yukon division board and involved in various board committees.
-He is the Society’s Treasurer, lead director of the development committee and a chair of the audit, finance and risk management committee and a member of the compensation; executive; and investment committee.
+He is the Society’s treasurer, chair of the finance, audit and risk management committee and a member of the compensation; executive; and investment committee.

 Gayelene Bonenfant (Alberta), Secretary